Diogosadias/SEM2_PI/docs/SprintB/US3/US3.md

 * A: "Citizen Card" - 16 digit number
 "NHS" - 10 digit number
 "TIN"  - 10 digit number
-"Birth day - in which format?"  - DD/MM/YY
+"Birth date - in which format?"  - DD/MM/YY
 Sex - should only be Male/Female or include more options. - Male/Female
 Phone number: which lenght/format?  - 11 digit number"